-Here are three steps which can help you to receive your deposit back in full at the end of your tenancy…
+Here are three steps that can help you receive your deposit back in full at the end of your tenancy:

 Treat cleaning as a priority

-As we can see from the above research, cleaning should be one of your top priorities when you're preparing to leave your rental property.
-It may even be worth your while paying for a professional clean, which would likely work out cheaper than if your landlord charged you for a professional cleaner and deducted the costs from your deposit.
+As we can see from the above research, cleaning should be one of your top priorities when preparing to leave your rental property.
+It may even be worth your while paying for professional cleaning, which would likely work out cheaper than if your landlord charged you for a professional cleaner and deducted the costs from your deposit.

 A professional clean will take care of the areas you might forget to clean yourself.
-It will also be able to tackle some of the most difficult areas to clean properly, such as the oven.
-If you do decide to take on the end of tenancy clean yourself, you'll need to invest in quality cleaning supplies and read up on how to carry out an effective deep clean of a property.
+It will also be able to tackle some of the most challenging areas to clean correctly, such as the oven.
+If you decide to take on the end of tenancy clean yourself, you'll need to invest in quality cleaning supplies and read up on how to clean a property effectively.

 Use the inventory to your advantage

-The inventory is an extremely useful document when it comes to ensuring your deposit is returned in full.
-You must make sure that you're happy with everything documented about the property's condition at the start of the tenancy before signing off the inventory.
+The inventory is beneficial to ensure your deposit is returned in full.
+You must ensure that you're happy with everything documented about the property's condition at the start of the tenancy before signing off the inventory.
 Then at the end of the tenancy, you'll need to go back to the original inventory and make sure that everything matches up with the condition of the property you're handing back.

-If your landlord does decide to make deductions which you don't agree with, you can use the inventory to help you state your case.
+If your landlord decides to make deductions you disagree with, you can use the inventory to help you state your case.